-With a very solid walkscore of 61 along with work being done with the Downtown Denver Partnership, Denver is fairly accommodating to those looking to navigate the city on foot.
+With a solid walkscore of 61, along with work being done with the Downtown Denver Partnership, Denver is accommodating to those looking to navigate the city on foot.

 Public transportation in Denver is…fine

-Denver has a 47 public transit score which isn’t spectacular, but it isn’t awful either.
+Denver has a 47.5 public transit score which is an average score.

 Public transportation is fine for getting around downtown, but the further you get from urban areas, the less reliable coverage becomes.